-This air fryer miso glazed vegetables with sriracha are a mix of all your fall favorite vegetables in a spicy, tangy sauce.
-These roasted vegetables are a perfect side dish for the holiday season.
-Ready in just 25 minutes!
+This air fryer roasted vegetables with sriracha and miso are a mix of all your fall favorite vegetables in a spicy, tangy sauce.
+These roasted vegetables are a perfect 25 minute side dish for the holiday season.

 Eat the rainbow!